 FalseContrary to the popular belief, external wastegates are usually mounted at the hottest part of the exhaust.
-It’s the place where all the exhaust gases meet, creating extra heat.
-This, combined with the late combustion of unburnt fuel (due to rich mixtures, retarded timing and high octane fuels) significantly raises the exhaust temperature.
+This is the place where all the exhaust gases meet, creating extra heat.
+Moreover, when combined with the late combustion of unburnt fuel (due to rich mixtures, retarded timing and high octane fuels) significantly raises the exhaust temperature.

 3. Larger Wastegate Valve Diameters Equal Better Flow.